 Catch up, find new collaborators and share ideas.

-Held at the Marina Theatre, these sessions are for artists, creatives, producers, arts organisations (both existing and emerging) to meet, strengthen connections and enable better arts networking in Lowestoft and the wider eastern region.
+Hosted by the Marina Theatre, these sessions are for artists, creatives, producers and arts organisations to meet, strengthen connections and enable better arts networking in Lowestoft and the wider Eastern region.

-This is a free event and there will be refreshments available too!
+This is a free event and light refreshments will be provided too!

-This project is part of Making Waves Together, a wider partnership project led jointly by Great Yarmouth Borough Council and East Suffolk Council, and funded by the national Great Place Scheme, which is seeing communities and organisations in both areas work together to boost the cultural offer and drive cultural re-imagination as a way of supporting success in the seaside towns.
+This project is part of Making Waves Together, a wider partnership project led jointly by Great Yarmouth Borough Council and Waveney District Council, and funded by the national Great Place Scheme, which is seeing communities and organisations in both areas work together to boost the cultural offer and drive cultural re-imagination as a way of supporting success in the seaside towns.